 District Benchmark Assessments

-ELA: At or above district determined proficiency level
+ELA: At or above district determined advanced level

-Math: At or above district determined proficiency level
+Math: At or above district determined advanced level

 7th – 12th grades